Historic Farmhouse - Private Pool, a/C, Wifi, Ideal for Visiting Rome-Siena

 The house is above a valley with sweeping views over relaxing countryside, and is a working farm with an olive grove which has the rarest olive varietal, 'Rajo' or Raggia/Raggio.
 Many of these olive trees are over 200 years old and produce an almost unbelievably good walnut flavored olive oil.
 The house is truly integrated into its landscaped lavendar steps and Italian Cypress and 'herb' surroundings, with a private pool, gazebo and English style gardens, deep in 7 acres of organic farmland and 'centenary' olive grove, own spring water, purified, own photovoltaic 15,000 Kwh electric generation, air-conditioning, tastefully furnished with antiques, a wonderful getaway from which to explore the wonders of Umbria and Tuscany.

-This was my mother April's home, who bought it as a ruin in 1984 before embarking on a very extensive restoration project.
-Today I rent it out in summer as I live in the US.
+Today I rent the house out in summer as I live in the US.
 As my family home, it is somewhat different from the many of the cement boxes that today masquerade as an Umbrian farmhouse.
 As this home has been in existence for over 600 years, it has a few quirks, and is furnished with many antiques, and beautiful works of art and antiquities from more than 2000 years ago.

 It is the integrity of materials used in the house and the position of the house above the valley, that make it special.
 Carrara marble, travertine, roman brick, chestnut, all handmade by artisans, most of which were local, from Vittorio the carpenter who made all the interior and exterior fittings without a single power tool, to Enrico who hand carved many of the marble fittings such as the massive Carrara wash basins in the kitchen.
 Nothing in this house has been sourced from mass produced materials!
 Walls are over 1.4 meters thick at the base.
 The floors are all in traditional Castel Viscardo brick tile, fired from the same clay and kilns that the bricks in ancient Rome were made from.
 All is from man's ingenuity and local natural materials.